paivaa/apps-script-site/README.md

 # apps-script-site

-rodar uma ou mais páginas web no ambiente do apps script
+renderizar página web no ambiente do apps script.